Information for visitors to Hawaiʻi island

 For latest eruption information:

-What is happening at Kīlauea Volcano?
+What was happening at Kīlauea Volcano?

-How are these eruptions affecting visitors?
+How are these eruptions still affecting visitors?

 - SO2 gas and fine particles (PM2.5): from Kīlauea’s fissure and summit eruptions.
 Also known as ‘vog’.
 Fine particles are largely responsible for the visible haze observed downwind of the vents.

 - Ash particles: from the summit ash explosions and emissions.

 - Laze: the acidic steam plume generated from lava flowing into the ocean.
 This plume is laden with hydrochloric acid and volcanic glass particles, but is local to the area around the ocean entry site.

 - Smoke: from vegetation being burned by lava flows.

 - Volcanic glass: generally local to the area around the fissures.